solana-developers/program-examples/CONTRIBUTING.md

 1. Use pnpm as the default package manager for the project.
 You can [install pnpm by following the instructions](https://pnpm.io/installation).
 Commit `pnpm-lock.yaml` to the repository.

-2. Anchor programs should be in directory `anchor`, programs written for Solana Native should be in directory `native`, TypeScript in `poseidon` and Python in `seahorse`.
+2. Solana Programs written for Anchor framework  should be in directory (`anchor`)[https://www.anchor-lang.com], Solana Native in (`native`)[https://solana.com/developers/guides/getstarted/intro-to-native-rust], Steel Framework in (`steel`)[https://github.com/regolith-labs/steel], TypeScript in (`poseidon`)[https://github.com/Turbin3/poseidon], respectively.
-  - Project path structure: `/program-examples/category/example-name/steel`
+  - Project path structure: `/program-examples/category/example-name/<framework_name>`
+    - Project path structure example for anchor: `/program-examples/category/example-name/anchor`

 3. Tests for Solana native programs, steel framework programs, and Anchor should be written with [solana-bankrun](https://kevinheavey.github.io/solana-bankrun)